HazyResearch/deepdive/doc/doc/basics/configuration.md

       holdout_fraction: 0.25
     }
     ```
-- `holdout_query`: specifies a custom query to be use to define the holdout set.
+- `holdout_query`: specifies a custom query to be used to define the holdout set.
-  The must insert all variable IDs that are to be held out into the
+  This must insert all variable IDs that are to be held out into the
   `dd_graph_variables_holdout` table through arbitrary SQL.
 E.g.:

     ```bash